botlabs-gg/yagpdb-docs-v2/content/tools-and-utilities/self-assignable-roles.md

 {{% notice info %}}

-Roles can only be assigned to one group.&#x20;
+Roles can only be assigned to one group.

 {{% /notice %}}